AndyMac124/TerminalMessaging/README.md

 There are two key security measures:
 1. All passwords salted and hashed with SHA-256.
-2. All messages a sent between client and server with an AES encryption algorithm (the key is initially passed to the client with the clients public RSA key).
+2. All messages are sent between client and server with an AES encryption algorithm (the key is initially passed to the client with the clients public RSA key).